Affordable & Fair Housing

 Northampton Latest Affordable Housing Developments

 The Hampshire Property Management Group has eight affordable homes being offered for sale to income-eligible families.
 Two homes on Emerson Way are currently under construction with expected occupancy in December 2020.
 Construction on the first two of the six homes on Burts Pit Road will start in fall 2020 with occupancy expected in summer 2021.
-For marketing materials, see their project page.
+Applications for the housing lottery are due by December 6, 2020, apply here!

 The Community Builders has been developing 35 Village Hill, Northampton’s newest mixed-income, affordable apartment community.
 See their website for floor plans and applications.

 The City has various programs to ensure affordable and fair housing.
-The current analysis of Fair Housing was completed in 2019 and can be found at: Unlocking Opportunity: An Assessment of Barriers to Fair Housing in Northampton (2019) Northampton residents who wish to address the issues identified in this assessment are encouraged to attend the Northampton Housing Partnership meetings held on the first Monday of every month.
+The current analysis of fair housing was completed in 2019 by PVPC and can be found at: Unlocking Opportunity: An Assessment of Barriers to Fair Housing in Northampton (2019) PVPC identified 38 short- and long-term-actions steps that different stakeholders across the City should work towards addressing fair housing in Northampton.
+Northampton residents who wish to address the issues identified in this assessment are encouraged to attend the Northampton Housing Partnership meetings held on the first Monday of every month.

 MassLegalHelp is a great resource to educate and support people who are searching for housing, facing foreclosure or eviction, or are experiencing homelessness.
 Other resources on their site include tenants rights, housing discrimination, and checklists for tenants before a move-in.
 A by topic list of laws in Massachusetts regarding renters, homeowners, foreclosures, evictions, and many other topics can be viewed on the Mass.gov website.